LordDashMe/LordDashMe/README.md

 ## Hi, Dash here :wave:

 - 🔭 I’m currently working on some cool stuff related to RF.
+- 🌱 I’m currently learning about some of the Web3's latest trends (ML, AI, blockchain, etc.).
 - 📫 To reach me, you can send your query via [linkedin](https://www.linkedin.com/in/joshua-clifford-reyes-5572b912a/) or follow me on [twitter](https://twitter.com/lorddashme).